boomboomllc/boomboomllc.github.io/tos.md

 Users under 18 may **not**:

 - Link a PayPal account or request payouts in real currency unless verified parental consent is provided and such payouts comply with applicable laws.

-### 4.2 Parental Consent

-For users aged **13-17**, we may require parental or guardian consent to access certain financial features.
-If parental consent is not provided, those features will remain disabled for the account.

 ## 5. User Content and Conduct